Tarek & Christina El Moussa Split: ‘Flip or Flop’ Ex-Couple Dating Rules Defined

 The El Moussas proved to be one of the most popular on-screen/off-screen couple whose relationship has recently gone down the drain.
 Their sweet love story that developed in front of a TV camera, like many others, left fans a bit disappointed at how easily people can get over each other.

-But while this may be the case in some instances, Christina El Moussa’s blooming love life remains under her own control.
-In fact, she is already rumored to be on her second relationship since her divorce with estranged husband and co-star Tarek El Moussa.
+But while this may be the case in some instances, Christina El Moussa’s love life seems to be continuing on its own as she is already rumored to be on her second relationship since her divorce with estranged husband and co-star Tarek El Moussa.

 Welcome to the family!! @cashiethefrenchbulldog ????
 Click link in my bio!! ????????